mays88/PerscholasProject/README.md

 ## Create and use error-handling middleware.

+added global error handling Middleware to server.js

 ## Use at least three different data categories (e.g., users, posts, or comments).

+there are three data categories in the data folder - calendar data that describes events on a particular date.
+Todo data that describes new, pending, or completed task.
+Users that describes the users within the community.

 ## Utilize reasonable data structuring practices.